TeamDev-IP/JxBrowser-Gallery/desktop-web-app/README.md

+# Desktop web applications with JxBrowser

+This project demonstrates how to use JxBrowser with modern web UI frameworks such as Shadcn to create desktop applications.

 ## Development

-This is a simple example of how to use JxBrowser with a web application running on a local server.

 ### Working with code

 If you want to develop the application, you need to generate proto messages used for communication between Java and JavaScript.
 To edit or add your own messages, check out the `proto` directory:

 ```bash
 ./gradlew generateProto
 ```

 This command will generate code for both Java and JavaScript.

 ### Starting application

-To start the application, you first need to install required `npm` dependencies for the web application:
+To start the application, you first need to install required `npm` dependencies for the web
+application:

 ```bash
 cd web-app/shadcn
 npm install
 ```

 Then, open `src/main/java/com/teamdev/jxbrowser/App.java`, find the `LICENSE_KEY` variable and set your JxBrowser license key.

 After this, you are ready to run the application in the development mode: